 Early on our Board of Directors made a commitment to retaining our staff and equipping our team with what they need to work remotely when possible.
 We were fortunate to be included in the first round of the Payroll Protection Program (PPP) and that has helped us continue to pay our staff.
 In addition, most of our staff was eligible for stimulus money.
 Unfortunately, because many of our guests live on Social Security or disability, or they work limited hours and didn’t file tax returns, they are not eligible.

 When will you re-open for sit down meals?

 We have adapted in record time to provide for all of our guests’ needs in ways that allow for appropriate social distancing, such as take-away meals and groceries as well as remote social services.
-We are eager to formally restart our Free Farmers Markets and are developing new operations that will allow us to provide the same high quality, fresh and healthy produce, meat and dairy while adhering to social distancing protocol.
-We expect to have that program up and running with enhanced curbside pick-up and delivery in the next few weeks.
-We anticipate that sit down meals will be the last service to return, and we will continue to offer take-away and delivery of meals until it is safe to gather again.
+Our Free Farmers Markets are operating out of our Sussex Avenue location, and we are also developing plans to bring fresh fruits and vegetables to additional locations.
+We are also eager to resume sit-down meals, but in the meantime, will continue to offer take-away and delivery of meals until it is safe to gather again.